negativetwelve/markmiyashita.com/_includes/cs61a/notes/dictionaries.md

 #### Accessing Elements

 Elements in a dictionary can be accessed using the square bracket notation.
 If the key exists, it will return its value.
-If not, it will throw a <code>KeyError</code>.
+If not, it will throw a `KeyError`.

     >>> ages['joe']
     20